 Educate your organization about allyship and raise awareness about resources and supports for survivors of gender-based violence in Peel Region.

-The What Does It Take to be a GBV Ally? campaign is a free internal/ external campaign you can use to educate your organization and its followers about allyship and the work to end gender-based violence.
+The What Does It Take to be a Purple Tie Ally? campaign is a free internal/ external campaign you can use to educate your organization and its followers about allyship and the work to end gender-based violence.
 It’s also a chance for you to promote your organization’s existing diversity and inclusion and anti-violence and harassment policies.

 Here’s how it works:

 Matthew Sean Leon (born January 30, 1991) is a Canadian rapper, singer, and record producer from Toronto, Ontario.
 He is the founder of the IXXI Initiative, formed in 2012 in Toronto.